yousefkadah/kunafa-laravel-starter-kit/README.md

 # Kunafa Dashboard Laravel Starter Kit

 A custom Laravel starter kit featuring the Kunafa Dashboard Vue template with RTL support, multi-language capabilities, charts, datatables, and more.
+The starter kit now includes full authentication with Inertia.js integration.

 ## Features

 - Modern Vue 3 dashboard with Tailwind CSS
+- Full authentication system with Inertia.js
 - RTL support for Arabic and other right-to-left languages
 - Multi-language support
 - Charts and data visualization